childoftherion/OFAP/State-budget/README.md

 ## Usage

-These documents provide the financial foundation for determining how to fund the $650-850 million annual OFAP program.
+These documents provide the financial foundation for determining how to fund the $2.5-3.5 billion annual OFAP program (with universal eligibility).
 Review all documents together to understand the full budget context and identify optimal funding strategies.
+Universal eligibility significantly increases program costs but eliminates means-testing administrative expenses.